Suitcase packed for summer travel in the UK

 Packing Cubes

-Compression packing cubes are great for finding extra space in your luggage.
-Packing cubes are also really helpful for separating your clothing items so they’re easier to find.
-When my daughter was younger I relied on packing cubes to separate her clothing from mine in the same suitcase.
-When she needed her pajamas, I didn’t have to dig through my stuff to find them.
+Travel Tip: When my daughter was younger I relied on packing cubes to separate her clothing from mine in the same suitcase.
+Having things organized in the cubes meant I didn’t have to dig through my stuff when I just needed to find her pajamas.

 Day Bag